jeftegoes/AwsOverview/README.md

 ## 9.1.
 Amazon SQS - Standard Queue

 - **Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
-It uses a pull-based system.** [AWS SQS](AWS%20SQS.md)
+It uses a pull-based system.** [Amazon SQS](/Application%20Integration/Amazon%20SQS.md)

 ## 9.2.
 Amazon Kinesis

 - **Amazon Kinesis makes it easy to collect, process, and analyze real-time, streaming data so you can get timely insights and react quickly to new information.
-Kinesis offers four services: Data Firehose, Data Analytics, Data Streams, Video Streams.** [AWS Kinesis](AWS%20Kinesis.md)
+Kinesis offers four services: Data Firehose, Data Analytics, Data Streams, Video Streams.** [Amazon Kinesis](/Analytics/Amazon%20Kinesis.md)

 ## 9.3.
 Amazon SNS

 - **Is a highly available, durable, secure, fully managed pub/sub messaging service that enables you to decouple microservices, distributed systems, and serverless applications.
-It uses a push-based system.** [Amazon SNS](AWS%20SNS.md)
+It uses a push-based system.** [Amazon SNS](/Application%20Integration/Amazon%20SNS.md.md)

 ## 9.4.
 Amazon MQ